Research Problem Statement Examples

 Importance of a Strong Problem Statement

-The statement of the problem stands as the most crucial part of getting the research proposal or project accepted.
+The statement of the problem is the most crucial component of securing acceptance for the research proposal or project.
 The candidates must identify research problems with knowledge gaps systematically to write a problem statement for a research proposal, project, dissertation, or thesis.
-The strong problem statement impresses examiners and reviewers to accept the proposal.
-It is the initial element to conduct any academic research.
+A strong problem statement impresses examiners and reviewers and helps secure the proposal’s acceptance.
+It is the first step in conducting any academic research.

 The researcher sets the research objective, research question, and hypothesis based on the problem statement.
-Hence, candidates or students can not continue research without a strong problem statement.
+Hence, candidates or students cannot continue their research without a strong problem statement.
 The research problem is an inevitable part of quantitative, qualitative, and other research.
 No research can be conducted without identifying the research problem.

-A good research proposal must include a research problem statement to explore the weaknesses of the previous study.
-Accordingly, it provides empirical knowledge to enrich the literature.
+A good research proposal must include a research problem statement that identifies weaknesses in prior studies.
+Accordingly, it provides empirical evidence that enriches the literature.
 A strong problem statement must explain how to fulfill the research gaps.

-The Ph.D. and Master of Science (by research) students go through a proposal defense session.
-In this presentation, examiners might ask the candidates what research problem they want to resolve.
-Thus, a concise and strong problem statement stands firmly to overcome proposal defense (PD).
+Ph.D. and Master of Science (by research) students undergo a proposal defense.
+In this presentation, examiners may ask candidates which research problem they aim to address.
+Thus, a concise and strong problem statement is essential for overcoming proposal defense (PD).

 Poorly Written Problem Statement of the Research Proposal

-A research proposal can be rejected because of a poorly written problem statement of the research proposal.
+A research proposal may be rejected due to a poorly written problem statement.
 The authority might deny the research proposal for the following reasons:

 • A research proposal can be rejected if this section is poorly defined and discussed.

-• The research proposal also might get declined if the candidate merely states the Research Proposal without discussing critically why it is a problem.
+• The research proposal may also be declined if the candidate merely states the Research Proposal without critically discussing why it is a problem.

-• The candidate did not successfully highlight the connections of constructs with the theory used to explain the framework.
+• The candidate did not successfully highlight the connections between constructs with the theory used to explain the framework.

 • How does the theory support and justify the relationships in the framework?